 Other contributors who made this possible are John Pierre designer of the layout, Hollenbeck Excavation, Eagle Aerie #3396, Adams County Economic Development Council, City of Othello, Avista and Community Volunteers.
 This was truly a community effort and the result is a beautiful representation of the area in and around the Columbia Basin.

 After a three to five million year quiet period, the fissures again began to flow watery lava across the basin.
-These later flows are called the Wanapum Basalt Flows and were centered around Vantage and lasted between two and five million years, but was a fraction of the volume from the original Grand Ronde.
-However the Wanapum Flow, and later the Saddle Mountain Flow, was important because it brought the ground level above the sea level, and in doing so pushed the Columbia River west against the Cascade Range causing the river to go around what is now known as the Columbia Basin Basalt of the Big Bend area (Big Bend of the Columbia River).
+These later flows are called the Wanapum Basalt Flows and were centered around Vantage and lasted between two and five million years, but were a fraction of the volume from the original Grand Ronde.
+However the Wanapum Flow, and later the Saddle Mountain Flow, were important because they brought the ground level above the sea level, and in doing so pushed the Columbia River west against the Cascade Range, causing the river to go around what is now known as the Columbia Basin Basalt of the Big Bend area (Big Bend of the Columbia River).

 As the lava flows ended approximately two million years ago, a dry period began, which created dust storms unequaled in known history.
 These dust storms dumped top soil over the lava flows making, in some cases, 400 feet of top soil in the Palouse area (the area east of Othello is 100 ft. thick).
 At the same time, great pressures existed on the crust from the north to the south buckling the basalt creating the Frenchman Hills, Saddle Mountains, Yakima and Rattlesnake Hills running east to west through the basin area.